-As a result of our recent acquisitions, we expect our total fuel volume sold to continue to increase during 2016 as compared to 2015.
-Furthermore, based on available industry data, monthly gasoline consumption in the United States is forecasted to slightly increase for the summer driving season compared with the same period for 2015.
-While the U.S. energy markets, including wholesale and retail motor fuel prices, are likely to continue to be volatile in the coming year, low commodity prices in 2016, among other factors, could lead to continued growth in demand for motor fuel, which would positively impact our motor fuel gross margin as a result of an increase in demand from our customers.
-However, lower wholesale motor fuel prices have a negative impact on our motor fuel gross margin as it relates to the discounts we receive from our motor fuel suppliers.
+As a result of our recent acquisitions, we expect our total fuel volume sold for the remainder of 2016 to be slightly higher compared to 2015 volumes after adjusting for volume associated with assets divested during 2015.
+While the U.S. energy markets, including wholesale and retail motor fuel prices, are likely to continue to be volatile in the coming year, we have seen modest increases in wholesale fuel margins in the second quarter as a result of increases in our commodity prices and the resulting discounts we receive from our motor fuel suppliers.